livewires/js-coding/worksheets/01-hello-world.md

 If you have done the Web Building LiveWires course this will be _very_ familiar to you.

-Open up your text editor and create a new file called `index.htm`.
+Open up your text editor (like Visual Studio Code, or Sublime text)and create a new file called `index.htm`.
 Then inside your `HTML` file write the following:

 ```HTML
 <!DOCTYPE html>